 - To purchase, you will need a credit card and a valid mobile number

-- Availability (Microsoft cognitive services is only available in a group of Azure regions)
+- Availability — Microsoft cognitive services are only available in a group of Azure regions

-- Pricing (it can be confusing as there are several pricing models: billing per the number of service calls per month; billing per hour; fixed price with charges for exceeding the quota)
+- Pricing — it can be confusing as there are several pricing models: billing per the number of service calls per month; billing per hour; a fixed price with charges for exceeding the quota.

-Creating Microsoft Cognitive Services app has become quite an easy task, making AI more accessible to enterprises.
-When provided as a service, artificial intelligence eliminates the necessity for organizations to build the costly infrastructure required for machine-learning algorithms.
+App development based on Microsoft Cognitive Services has become quite an easy task, making AI more accessible to enterprises.
+When provided as a service, artificial intelligence eliminates the necessity for organizations to build the costly infrastructure required for machine learning algorithms.
 Developers can implement AI features using the same code for Windows, iOS, Android and browser customers.

 Many companies worldwide are using cognitive technologies.
 Uber, for instance, provides platform security with the help of the Face API.
 It verifies that the driver is the same person listed on the account.

-SaM Solutions has deep expertise in working with the Microsoft Azure platform.
-Our developers have experience implementing AI elements as part of various projects.
-Moreover, our team took part in the creation of Bing Speech API, Language Understanding Intelligent Service (LUIS), Computer Vision API and Video Indexer.
+A Gold Microsoft partner, SaM Solutions has deep expertise in working with the Microsoft Azure platform and experience in implementing AI elements as parts of various projects.

 Artificial intelligence is the future.
 Contact us and start creating your future right now!